The Top 5 Manual Deployment Failures-And How They Could Have Been Avoided with Automation

 Deployment Break with No "Plan B"

 Everyone's worst fear!
-A build that was supposed to succeed unexpectedly fails during the deployment.
+A build was supposed to succeed but unexpectedly fails during the deployment.
 With the belief that this build was all set and ready-to-go, there was no plan B of what to do in this scenario.
 Developers are left scrambling to make a fix.

 When there is an unanticipated deployment break and no backup plan, developers are forced to let the deployment continue and try to fix the issues as they arise.
 This can be time-consuming, costly, and inefficient.
 Additionally, this is a high-pressure situation for developers who are trying to quickly send out fixes without causing problems in other software.

 Automating the deployment process using DevOps tools can help ensure that you always have a Plan B. No matter what happens during the deployment, developers will be able to quickly and easily roll back to a previously successful release of the build.
 This allows developers to fix any problems that occurred during deployment under less-pressure knowing that all software is still working from the previous successful release.

 Compliance and security are important parts of any organization.
 However, as discussed in our last blog post, these issues are often not a top priority until it's too late.
 In manual deployments, when there is a lot of work to be done, it is easy to check for security and compliance issues or have the security team be part of the process.

 Failure to take compliance and security issues seriously can result in a lot of problems for a company.
 From legal fines, to unhappy customers or users, to data breaches or leaks, security and compliance issues are too important to push to last minute.

 When using DevOps tools to automate deployment, compliance and security checks are a priority right from the beginning.
 By integrating DevOps tools with issue trackers, compliance and security issues are identified and followed throughout the entire deployment process.
 This means that a build will not deploy until all issues have been resolved, reducing the risk of compliance and security trouble.